Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Related works.

-It should be pointed out that the structure of locally non-discrete groups of diffeomorphisms of the circle is rather well developed, see for example \cite{anas}, \cite{VictorSeveralauthors}, \cite{advances}, and the references therein.
-However, in that case the relatively simple nature of the topological dynamics of groups acting on (real) $1$-dimensional manifolds leads to the fact that coexistence of local discreteness and local non-discreteness is impossible.
+It should be pointed out that the structure of {\it locally discrete}\, groups of diffeomorphisms of the circle is rather well described, see for example \cite{VictorSeveralauthors}, \cite{advances}.
+In particular, it follows that the class formed by {\it locally non-discrete}\, groups is extremely large and, as a matter of fact, much can be said about the dynamics associated with the latter groups, see for example \cite{anas} and the references therein.
+However, in the case of the circle, the relatively simple nature of the topological dynamics of groups acting on (real) $1$-dimensional manifolds leads to the fact that coexistence of local discreteness and local non-discreteness is impossible.
 More precisely, in ${\rm Diff}^{\omega} (S^1)$, if a non-Abelian group $G \subset {\rm Diff}^{\omega} (S^1)$ is locally non-discrete on an interval $I \subset S^1$, then every point $p \in S^1$ has a neighborhood where $G$ is locally non-discrete, see \cite{anas}.
-This dramatically contrasts with our Theorem~F which asserts that the same group action $\Gamma_{A,B,C,D}$ can simultaneously have open sets $U$ and $V$ on which it acts locally non-discretely and locally discretely, respectively.
-When combined with the complicated behavior of the pointwise dynamics of $\Gamma_{A,B,C,D}$, in particular the existence of invariant sets with topological dimension~$3$ (Corollary of Theorem F), we find very rich dynamics in the system that we study.
+This dramatically contrasts with our Theorem~F which asserts that the same group action $\AUTOGROUP_{A,B,C,D}$ can simultaneously have open sets $U$ and $V$ on which it acts locally non-discretely and locally discretely, respectively.
+When combined with the complicated behavior of the pointwise dynamics of $\AUTOGROUP_{A,B,C,D}$, in particular the existence of invariant sets with topological dimension~$3$ (Corollary of Theorem F), we find very rich dynamics in the system that we study.

 Let us also mention that V. Kleptsyn and his collaborators have found examples of locally discrete subgroups of ${\rm Diff}^{\omega} (S^1)$ that are not conjugate to Fuchsian groups, up to finite covering~\cite{VictorSeveralauthors}.
 In our context, the Picard parameters provide an analogous non-trivial example of a group that is ``purely locally discrete'', i.e., there is no open set $U \subset S_{A,B,C,D}$, $U \neq \emptyset$, where the group acts in a locally non-discrete way.